-8.1.
-Podgorica Prison and Bijelo Polje Prison
+8.1 Podgorica Prison and Bijelo Polje Prison

 According to the European Prison Rules, prisoners shall be allowed to communicate as often as possible by letter, telephone or other forms of communication with their families, other persons and representatives of outside organisations and to receive visits from these persons.
-Communication and visits may be subject to restrictions and monitoring necessary for the requirements of continuing criminal investigations, maintenance of good order, safety and security, prevention of criminal offenses and protection of victims of crime, but such restrictions, including specific restrictions ordered by a judicial authority, shall nevertheless allow an acceptable minimum level of contact.423
+Communication and visits may be subject to restrictions and monitoring necessary for the requirements of continuing criminal investigations, maintenance of good order, safety and security, prevention of criminal offences and protection of victims of crime, but such restrictions, including specific restrictions ordered by a judicial authority, shall nevertheless allow an acceptable minimum level of contact.

 House Rules provide that a convicted person, no matter in which classification group, is entitled to two visits per month from the immediate family for a period of 60 minutes.
 The right to emergency visit may be granted once a month, if there are reasonable grounds.
-425 Employees say that in most cases sentenced persons are allowed to receive emergency visits.
+Employees say that in most cases sentenced persons are allowed to receive emergency visits.
 Sentenced persons residing in Podgorica Prison and Bijelo Polje Prison, interviewed in the presence of AECS officers, confirmed that this right is respected.
 According to the House Rules for Enforcement of Prison Sentences in AECS, the right to visits may be restricted only to a person sent to solitary confinement for committing a disciplinary offense.
-426 In contrast, according to the European Prison Rules and CPT standards, contact with the family cannot be completely ruled out even in that case, unless it is a disciplinary offense committed in connection with the contact.
+In contrast, according to the European Prison Rules and CPT standards, contact with the family cannot be completely ruled out even in that case, unless it is a disciplinary offense committed in connection with the contact.
 The results of the conducted research show that there were cases when AECS officers threatened sentenced persons with the prohibition of family contact and denial of visits.
-428 Also, prisoners emphasize that the denial of contact with their family has occasionally been used as a disciplinary measure.
+Also, prisoners emphasize that the denial of contact with their family has occasionally been used as a disciplinary measure.
 It is necessary to harmonize the House Rules with the European Prison Rules and CPT standards, and discontinue the practice of using the prohibition of contact with the outside world as a disciplinary measure, as the improvement of contact with the outside world should be the guiding principle, and it is important to ensure the convicted persons' contact with family and close friends.

 Married sentenced persons shall have the right to conjugal visits once a month for three hours, regardless of their classification group.
-430 Female prisoners serving their sentences rarely exercise the right to conjugal visits, because, as explained by Chief of the Institution for Sentenced Prisoners, their spouses are not interested in this type of visit.
-Convicted persons from I classification group, who use awards outside the premises of the Institution, have the right to conjugal visits in the
+Female prisoners serving their sentences rarely exercise the right to conjugal visits, because, as explained by Chief of the Institution for Sentenced Prisoners, their spouses are not interested in this type of visit.
+Convicted persons from I classification